 The message processing that is described below was introduced in version 0.4.1 of the Chocolatey Central Management Service.

 In order to ensure the safe delivery of messages from each Chocolatey Agent into the Chocolatey Central Management Service, a message processing system has been implemented.
 Rather than attempt to immediately add information into the database, each message is immediately stored to disk, and then processed via recurring jobs within the Chocolatey Central Management Service.
-This allows for the Service to easily handle bursts of messages that may happen as a result of a deployment occurring on many machines, and then computers reporting into the Service.
+This allows for the Service to easily handle bursts of messages that may happen as a result of a Deployment Step occurring on many machines, and then computers reporting into the Service.